Pennsylvania

 Step 2

-Small stains, damp insulation, or musty upper-level smells can signal a roof issue before a full leak becomes obvious.
+Small stains, damp insulation, or musty upper-level smells can show that winter moisture is getting in even before a larger leak becomes obvious.

 Step 3

-Keep drainage moving
+Keep drainage moving cleanly

 Step 4